 Imposter syndrome is no joke.
 It’s a real thing, and it can be really hard to overcome.
-It can lead to burnout and decrease productivity, not to mention job and life satisfaction.
+It can lead to burnout and decreased productivity, not to mention job and life satisfaction.

 The good news is that there are ways to fight imposter syndrome, and you are not the only one who feels this way!

 Here are some more of our favorite ways PAs and other professionals can overcome imposter syndrome: